 So, we shall conclude now.
 I would not call it a vote of thanks because we are not voting for anything.
 Of course, this whole programme will go on and on, I am sure.
-We had such eminent people coming here, giving all those very experienced ideas which came.
-We are going to make a report out of it which will be shared with all of you.
+We had we are going to make a report out of it which will be shared with all of you.

 So, formally I would like to thank Shri N.C.
 Saxena Sir, Shri Raghav Chandra Sir, Prof. Ritu Priya Mehrotra, Prof. Ujjwal Singh, Prof. Velayuham, Dr. Ramesh Gaur Ji and Shri Urmi Ji who was from Rajya Sabha T.V.
-Though he has left but probably he has given me some written material which will be very useful to you, and all the learned scholars that we have, all the Ph.D. scholars.
+Though he has left but probably he has given me some written material which will be very useful to you and all the learned scholars that we have all the Ph.D. scholars.
 We have eminent people also.
 They have spent many years in this research and I am sure that with your strength, the Centre is going to take it ahead.

 I have called people from various fields.
 Narendra Ji, first of all, I would thank you I forgot to take your name.
-Now, instead of calling you as 'Narendra

-Bastar', we will call you as 'Narendra COTREX' so that you can share all your information with us.
+Now, instead of calling you as 'Narendra Bastar', we will call you as 'Narendra COTREX' so that you can share all your information with us.
 Ashwani, of course, as I said, has a plethora of information.
 He is a very bright, I would say, experienced scholar that we have here.

 So, thank you all very much.
-This is a platform and I am sure this is going to take the whole tribal development affairs and exploration to further at least one step or a few steps ahead to what is already existing.
+This is a platform and I am sure this is going to take the whole tribal development affairs and exploration to further at least one step or a few steps ahead to what already exists.
 With your guidance, I think we will be able to take it ahead.